adncllng/vmock/src/pages/news/en/women-walk-the-walk-in-november-2019.md

 templateKey: news-post
 locale: en
 pageKey: page_newspost
-title: Women Walk the Walk in November 2019
+title: Part of a new initiative!
 date: 1986-10-31T04:25:00.000Z
 description: >-
-  Women Walk the Walk investigate what are the places that women have in public space, through different oral performance & media-based interventions.
+  Womxn Walk the Walk's workshops investigate the place of womxn in public space, through story-sharing, oral history performance, sound & new media.
 ---
 a